thedavecarroll/hugotest.thedavecarroll.com/content/blog/how-i-blog.md

 ### Gravatar

-The theme will use the {{< link id="gravatar" text="Gravatar" >}} service to provide a graphic that the user has previously configured.
+The theme will use the [Gravatar](https://en.gravatar.com/support/what-is-gravatar/) service to provide a graphic that the user has previously configured.

 ## Jekyll Build